-The Pollinator Highway is a species-rich meadow-like natural environment, a green corridor between districts and a space for people to move around, which offers a variety of outdoor activities.
-The Pollinator Highway runs along the former railway dam and today's transmission tower corridor.
-The connection of high-voltage lines to the underground cable frees up the potential for a city-wide linear park.
+Pollinator Highway is a meadow-like natural environment rich in species, a green corridor and a space for people to move through 6 city districts.
+The Pollinator Highway runs along a former railway embankment and today's high-voltage line corridor.
+When the high-voltage lines are moved into the underground cable, the potential for a city-wide linear park is released.

-The first stage of the Pollinator Highway is located in Northern Tallinn, a vacant area surrounded by garages, bounded by Ehte, Sõle and Puhangu Streets and Kolde Boulevard.
-In its entirety, the Pollinator Highway runs from the Telliskivi Creative City through the Kopli freight station, through the Merimetsa urban forest along the border between Kristiine, Mustamäe, Haabersti and Nõmme districts to Hiiu - 13,5 kilometres all in all.
+The first phase of the Pollinator Highway to be realized is located in the area between the garages in North Tallinn, bounded by Ehte, Sõle and Puhangu streets and Kolde avenue.
+In its entire length, the Pollinator Highway runs from the Telliskivi creative city through the Kopli cargo station, the area between North Tallinn garages and Merimetsa along the border between the districts of Kristiine, Mustamäe, Haaberst and Nõmme to the Hiiu subdistrict.

-The Pollinator Highway concept is developed with the support of two European Union Interreg projects.
-Both the Augmented Urbans project (2018-2020) and the B.Green project (2020-2022) are funded by the Central Baltic Program, which supports cross-border cooperation, sustainable urban mobility and cohesive communities.
-The Pollinator Highway project is led by a team of urban planners at the Tallinn Strategy Unit (formerly Urban Planning Department of the Government of Tallinn).
+The Pollinator Highway concept is being developed with the support of two external projects of the European Union.
+Both the Augmented Urbans external project (2018-2020) and the B.Green external project (2020-2022) are financed by the Central Baltic Sea Program, which supports cross-border cooperation, sustainable urban mobility and cohesive communities.
+The leader of the project is the Spatial Design Competence Center of the Tallinn Strategy Centre.